 Just a reminder that tomorrow is our big day, the Records Administration Conference!
 We’ve worked hard to put together a great program that includes a keynote presentation by Cass Sunstein, the administrator of OIRA and remarks from the Archivist David Ferriero.
 Additional sessions will be Jason Baron on the Future of e-Mail Preservation, a panel […]

-appraisal ARMA backlog BRIDG BYOD capstone census Chief Records Officer classification Compliance and Oversight Disaster Preparedness Disposition draft e-forums electronic records management email ERA update FAQ FRCP GAO GRS guidance ISO live conference mobile NAGARA Open Government OPM program RACO 2010 RACO 2011 RACO 2012 Records Control Schedule Records Management reporting request RM Directive Self-assessment Toolkit for MER training transfer guidance transformation video web 2.0 WNRC
+appraisal ARMA backlog BRIDG BYOD capstone census Chief Records Officer classification Compliance and Oversight Disaster Preparedness Disposition draft e-forums electronic records management email ERA update FAQ FRCP GAO GRS guidance live conference mobile NAGARA Open Government OPM program RACO 2010 RACO 2011 RACO 2012 Records Control Schedule Records Management reporting request RM Directive SAO Self-assessment Toolkit for MER training transfer guidance transformation video web 2.0 WNRC

 Subscribe to Email Updates